PuneetRawatFL/nodejs/README.md

 **Global Installation**:

--   Installed globally on your system and available from any project or directory.
+-   Installed globally on the system and available from any project or directory.
 -   Use the `-g` flag with the `npm install` command to install packages globally.

 **Command**: